Interfraternity Council (IFC)

 and fraternities through experience, leadership, and maintenance of council membership

 guidelines.
-The UGC will be committed to advocating for the needs of it's member organizations
+The MGC will be committed to advocating for the needs of it's member organizations

 and for the Towson University community.
 The council will also continue to enrich